-The FY 2023 goal will be to reduce fatality crashes by 5% over FY 2022.
-After seeing an increase in FY2022 the state is reevaluating strategies aimed at reducing these crashes.
+The FY 2024 goal will be to reduce fatality crashes by 5% over FY 2023.

-Program Activities for FY 2021 - 2023: Provide additional information regarding how these activities will be implemented.
+Program Activities for FY 2024 - 2026: Provide additional information regarding how these activities will be implemented.

 The Department of Public Safety has developed an active passenger vehicle inspection program with a goal of enhancing passenger carrier safety in Texas.
 The Department conducts passenger carrier inspections in accordance with the MCSAP Comprehensive Policy Version 3.1.
 Both Level I and V inspections are conducted during terminal and destination inspections.
 Because of the necessity to limit the time that a passenger vehicle is delayed during an inspection, the passenger vehicle becomes a "priority vehicle" and every effort is made to move the passenger vehicle forward so that it can be inspected as quickly as possible.
 The safety and comfort of the passengers traveling on a passenger vehicle that is to be placed out-of-service also becomes a priority when selecting the out-of-service location.